-Like, we kind of all got sidetracked with this girlboss era, you know?
+Sydnee: You know?
 Where feminine power was this very, um... white woman thing.
 You know what I mean?
-That was just this one thing, and it had to do with, like, suits, I think?
+That was just this one thing, and it had to do with like suits, I think?
 Pantsuits or something.
-But, like... [laughs quietly] And then maybe starting an MLM.
+But, like... [chuckles] And then maybe starting an MLM.

-But, like, there was this-there was this one, like, direction you could go.
-And I see us moving in maybe a positive direction where we can say, like... feminine power can look feminine.
+But like there was this one like direction you could go.
+And I-I see us moving in maybe a positive direction where we can say, like... feminine power can look feminine.
 But it doesn't have to.
-Like, you don't have to wear lipstick and heels to have feminine power, but you can.
+Like you don't have to wear lipstick and heels to have feminine power, but you can.

 And it can also be confrontational and strong.
 But that doesn't have to be in a way that is masculine for it to count, you know?
 I mean, that's a-it's a hard needle to thread, I feel like.

-Rileigh: I also appreciate I think-we joke about Jojo Siwa being gay pop.
-I think the difference in why people seem to genuinely appreciate Chappell Roan more as an artist and, like, what's she's saying, is because she doesn't say "I created gay pop.
+Rileigh: Yeah.
+I also appreciate I think- We joke about Jojo Siwa being gay pop.
+I think the difference in why people seem to genuinely appreciate Chappell Roan more as an artist and like what's she's saying is because she doesn't say, "I created gay pop.
 I'm the first queer woman to ever sing about being a queer woman."

-But I think she acknowledges that, like, we're finally at a point in society where maybe you can more openly and confidently and almost, like, in a risque way sing about being a woman with other women, and it be popular music.
-Like, you don't have to be a woman who's singing about being with other women, but you have to do it in a way that's, like, subtle and sneaky for it to be on the radio.
-Like, now you can sing about it openly and powerfully and it's okay, and it's popular.
+Rileigh: But I think she acknowledges that like we're finally at a point in society where maybe you can more openly and confidently and almost like in a risqué way-

+Rileigh: - sing about being a woman with other women, and it be popular music.

+Rileigh: Like you don't have to be a woman who's singing about being with other women, but you have to do it in a way that's like subtle and sneaky for it to be on the radio.
+Like now you can sing about it openly and powerfully and it's okay, and it's popular.

 Teylor: Well, yeah.
-I mean, so much of, like, the media depiction of specifically lesbians, it's either for male consumption-and then it can be feminine, but it's got to be tailored to the male gaze...
+I mean, so much of like the media depiction of specifically lesbians, it's either for male consumption.

+Teylor: And then it can be feminine, but it's got to be tailored to the male gaze.